spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/old-glue-infrastructure/rest-api-marketplace-b2b-demo-shop-reference.md

 <!-- 202311.0 is the last version to support this doc.
 Don't move it to the next versions -->

-This document provides an overview of REST API endpoints provided by the Spryker B2B Marketplace by default.
-For each endpoint, you will find its URL relative to the server, REST request parameters, as well as the appropriate request and response data formats.
+This document is an overview of default API endpoints provided by Spryker B2B Marketplace.
+For each endpoint, there is a URL relative to the server, request parameters, as well as the appropriate request and response data formats.

 <div id="swagger-ui"></div>